-The third part, we will understand how to realise and cleanse our negative thoughts.
+Third part, we will understand how to realize and cleanse our negative thoughts.

-In the fifth part, we will see how to connect with her intuition, creativity and positivity.
+Fifth part, we will see how to connect with her intuition, creativity, and positivity.

 Together let’s discover these techniques that I have used unwaveringly.
 Each day they lead me to a more fulfilled life, of my choice.